signmotion/fresher/README.md

 Once you start using the **Fresher**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned:

+- Result output.
+Group by status and order by file path.
 - Use a [fixed with emojis](https://github.com/jonahwilliams/mustache/pull/6/files) mustache instead `EmojiTemplate`.